 8.2.2.1 Fixed-line devices

-Where ICT hardware is a fixed-line communication device with speech output and which is normally held to the ear and which carries the "T" symbol specified in ETSI ETS 300 381 [1], it shall provide a means of magnetic coupling which meets the requirements of ETSI ES 200 381-1 [2].
+Where ICT hardware is a fixed-line communication device with speech output and which is normally held to the ear, it shall provide a means of magnetic coupling which meets the requirements of ETSI ES 200 381-1 [2] and shall carry the "T" symbol specified in ETSI ETS 300 381 [1].

-NOTE: ICT fulfilling the requirements of TIA-1083-A [i.24] is deemed to comply with the requirements of this clause.
+NOTE 1: ICT fulfilling the requirements of TIA-1083-A [i.24] is deemed to comply with the requirements of this clause.

+NOTE 2: Magnetic coupling is also known as inductive coupling for T-coil.

 8.2.2.2 Wireless communication devices